AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless/getting-started/create-content-fragment.md

 ## How to Create a Content Fragment {#how-to-create-a-content-fragment}

+Content authors will create any number of Content Fragments to represent the content that they create.
+This will be their main task in AEM.
+For the purposes of this getting started guide, we will only need to create one.

 1. Log into AEM as a Cloud Service and from the main menu select **Navigation -&gt; Assets**.
 1. Tap or click the [folder you created previously.](create-assets-folder.md)
 1. Tap or click **Create -&gt; Content Fragment**.